Metz might be the most surprising city in France, and I say that as someone who lives an hour away and keeps coming back.

 Fox Coffee Shop – 6 Rue Gambetta

-If you’re looking for a very cool shabby-chic café with sumptuous maximalism on the inside and a gorgeous street corner overlooking the square on the outside, this is the spot.
+If you’re looking for a very cool shabby-chic cafĂ© with sumptuous maximalism on the inside and a gorgeous street corner overlooking the square on the outside, this is the spot.
 The pastries are incredible, the coffee bountiful, and the sandwiches are sublime.

 Plus, there’s a little secret salon in the back of the store by the bathrooms that looks like something out of a dream!
+Another audible gasp from me on this one!

 La Taverne – 38 Rue des Clercs